 While CRTs offer incredible benefits, they aren’t without their own unique visual quirks.

-• Softer Edges: Due to the inherent Gaussian beam profile, the edges of pixels on a CRT tend to be softer than the razor-sharp pixels of an LCD at its native resolution.
+- Softer Edges: Due to the inherent Gaussian beam profile, the edges of pixels on a CRT tend to be softer than the razor-sharp pixels of an an LCD at its native resolution.
 This can sometimes lead to a perception of less overall sharpness, especially if you’re accustomed to modern displays.

-• Geometric Distortions: CRTs can be susceptible to geometric distortions, where straight lines might appear slightly curved, especially towards the edges of the screen.
+- Geometric Distortions: CRTs can be susceptible to geometric distortions, where straight lines might appear slightly curved, especially towards the edges of the screen.
 They can also suffer from screen regulation problems and color convergence issues, where the red, green, and blue beams don’t perfectly align, leading to subtle color fringing.

-• Moiré Interference: Some color CRTs, especially those with shadow masks, can exhibit Moiré patterns – undesirable interference patterns that appear as wavy lines or ripples on the screen, particularly with certain screen content.
+- Moiré Interference: Some color CRTs, especially those with shadow masks, can exhibit Moiré patterns – undesirable interference patterns that appear as wavy lines or ripples on the screen, particularly with certain screen content.
 While many monitors include Moiré reduction features, they don’t always eliminate the issue entirely.
 CRTs are also sensitive to external magnetic fields, which can cause image distortion or color shifts.

 Availability and Maintenance